ReactiumCore/Reactium-Legacy/readme.md

 4. [Hot reload of the development environment](https://github.com/Atomic-Reactor/Reactium/blob/master/readme.md#hot-reloading).

 #### Bundling and Transpiling Javascript
 Without a doubt we felt that Webpack was the best solution for this requirement.
-The deciding factor was Webpack's dependency handling.
+The deciding factor was Webpack's dependency handling and tree shaking (removing unused modules).

 #### Moving Assets
 Gulp provides a frictionless and very simple pattern for moving assets.
 The deciding factor was Gulp's ability to transport multiple file types to multiple destinations with very little setup or additional libraries or configuration.